Back to: Python Tutorials For Beginners and Professionals

 ARITHMETIC OPERATORS IN PYTHON:

-As stated above, these are used to perform those basic mathematical stuff as done in every programming language.
+As stated above, these are used to perform that basic mathematical stuff as done in every programming language.
 Let’s understand them with some examples.
 Let’s assume, a = 20 and b = 12

-Note: Division operator / always performs floating point arithmetic, so it returns float value.
-Floor division (//) can perform both floating point and integral as well,
+Note: Division operator / always performs floating-point arithmetic, so it returns a float value.
+Floor division (//) can perform both floating-point and integral as well,

-- If values are int type, then result is int type.
+- If values are int type, the result is int type.

 - If at least one value is float type, then the result is of float type.